Sleezly/FluxWindowsService/README.md

 7. Enable the 51234 port for broadcast through windows firewall to allow incoming traffic in 'private', assuming your network profile is set to private.
 If this doesn't work, double-check profile is set to private rather than public.

-8. Install the Flux Service for execution as a Windows Service
+8. Run FluxService via Visual Studio or build and then install the Flux Service for execution as a Windows Service

   Flux\FluxService\bin\Debug>FluxService.exe install